gdeol4/Geosegmentation_model/README.md

 |-----------|--------------------|--------------------------------|
 | 0.152918  | 0.150940           | 8123 (81.2%)                   |

-## Dealing with multicolinearity
+## Dealing with multicollinearity

-Having Wealth_Accumulation, Log_Balance, and age in the model may show a decrease in accuracy and a high p value as there is likely multicolinearity.
-Gretl can check for colinearity and the variance inflation factor (VIF).
+Having Wealth_Accumulation, Log_Balance, and age in the model may show a decrease in accuracy and a high p value as there is likely multicollinearity.
+Gretl can check for collinearity and the variance inflation factor (VIF).
 The VIF for Log_balance and Wealth_Accumulation are much higher than the other variables.

 | Variables                  | VIF   |
 |----------------------------|-------|